john9francis/radiation-modeling/timeSpent.md

 - Make the person model a bit more realistic.
 Mark out the cross section with organs, bones, etc.
 - Implement a method to convert the exposure into effective dose.
 Record the effective dose in each of the different organs.
 - Repeat everything with proton therapy instead of x-ray therapy

+# Week 0: 5/17
+ - 5/17 8:45 am 8 hours shadowing Dr. Mghari, lead medical physicist at cape fear hospital.
+Learned about dosimetry and linac machines, as well as many different types of radiotherapy.

 # Week 1: 5/22-5/28